List of non-EU countries compliant with new EU antimicrobial requirements

 The following countries have been added to the new draft list for antimicrobials: Armenia, Benin, Belize, Burkina Faso, Eswatini, Indonesia, India, Iran, Kenya, Mauritius, Nigeria, Sri Lanka, Serbia, Tanzania, Tunisia, Uganda, Uzbekistan, Wallis and Futuna.

-Only countries that have an approved residue monitoring plan (listed in Regulation 2021/405, Annex -I) can also be listed for antimicrobials.
+Only countries that have an approved residue monitoring plan (listed in Regulation 2021/405, Annex -I) can be included in the list for antimicrobials.

 - Brazil: beef, horse, poultry, aquaculture, eggs, honey, casing